 1. Jubilee Pool, Penzance

-Penzance is an historic harbour on the south-facing shore of Mount’s Bay with one of the mildest climates in the UK.
+Penzance is a historic harbour on the south-facing shore of Mount’s Bay with one of the mildest climates in the UK.
 One of the hidden gems of Penzance is the Jubilee Pool, the UK’s largest seawater lido.
-It’s a fabulous venue for swimming, sunbathing or simply relaxing by the poolside.
+Choose from a swim in the open-air pool or the brand new geothermal heated pool.
 A shallow children’s pool set within the main pool area provides an ideal environment for youngsters to enjoy the water in safety.

 2. Watergate Bay Hotel Swim Club